-Are there some benefits to telehealth?
+Are there benefits to telehealth?

 One of the benefits of telepsychology is that the client and clinician can engage in services without being in the same place.
-This helps to keep yourself and others safe during the COVID-19 crisis.
+This helps to keep yourself and others safe during the COVID-19 pandemic.

-Telehealth can also serve as another social connection.
+Telehealth can serve as another social connection.
 Currently, many people are feeling isolated from their family and friends.
 Being able to connect with your psychologist and receive care at this time can be very helpful.

-Is Telehealth covered by my insurance?
+Are telehealth services covered by my insurance?